hutonahill/Cosmere-MTG-Cards/Stormlight Deck/Shalan/Pattern.md

 0/3

-Legendary Creature - Spirit
+Legendary Creature - Spren

 Hexproof

-Shallan has Ward 3 while *Pattern, Cryptic* is on the battlefield
+Shallan has Ward 3 while *Pattern, Cryptic* is on the battlefield untaped.

-b,b,b,2: Remove *Shallan, Surgebinder* from the game and play *Shallan, Knight Radiant* from outside the game with +2/+2 and hexproof until the end of your next turn.
+b,b,b,2, tap: If you control *Shallan, Surgebinder*, remove *Shallan, Surgebinder* from the game and play *Shallan, Knight Radiant* from outside the game with +2/+2 and hexproof until the end of your next turn.

-*Pattern, Cryptic* may only block if *Shallan, Knight Radiant* is also blocking.

-*Pattern, Cryptic* is immune to all damage while Shallan is on the battlefield.
+X X, tap: Target player must reveal X random card from their hand.
+Duplicates are allowed.